-OK, this is not exactly a health condition, since we aren’t talking about vertigo, but experiencing a bad fall can start a cascade of health problems.
-And while you might not think your hearing would impact your likelihood of tripping or slipping, a 2012 study found a substantial link between hearing loss and fall risk.
+OK, this is not exactly a health condition since we aren’t talking about vertigo, but experiencing a bad fall can start a cascade of health problems.
+And while you might not think your hearing would impact your likelihood of tripping or slipping, a 2012 study found a substantial link between hearing loss and the risk of falling.
 Looking at a sample of over 2,000 adults ages 40 to 69, researchers found that for every 10 dB increase in hearing loss (for reference, normal breathing is about 10 dB), the risk of falling increased 1.4X.
 This link held up even for those with mild hearing loss: Those with 25 dB hearing loss were 3 times as likely as those with normal hearing to have fallen within the previous 12 months.

 Why would having trouble hearing make you fall?
 Though our ears play an important role in helping us balance, there are other reasons why hearing loss could get you down (in this case, very literally).
 Though this study didn’t delve into what had caused the subjects’ falls, the authors speculated that having trouble hearing what’s around you (and missing an important sound like a car honking) could be one issue.
 But it could also go the other way–if difficulty hearing means you’re paying more attention to sounds than to your surroundings, it could be easy to trip and fall.
 The good news here is that treating hearing loss could potentially reduce your risk of suffering a fall.